NAP OF VIRGINIA BEACH®

 Industry Leading Structural Design

-- Capable of housing 8+ subsea cables with wet plant rooms designed to house SLTE and PFE equipment.
+Capable of housing multiple subsea cables with dry plant rooms designed to house SLTE and PFE equipment.

-- Built at 15 ft. above sea level and to withstand 200mph winds.
+Built at 15 ft. above sea level and to withstand wind up to 135mph.

-- Dark fiber and high capacity lit services to Ashburn, VA, Washington, D.C., Henrico, VA, Boydton, VA, Columbus, OH, and the North Carolina corridors.
+- Dark fiber and high-capacity lit services to Ashburn, VA, Washington, D.C., Henrico County, VA, Columbus, OH, and the North Carolina corridors.